-The Financial Accounting Standards Board ("FASB") has issued ASU 2020-04, "Reference Rate Reform (Topic 848)".
-This standard provides optional expedients and exceptions for applying generally accepted accounting principles (GAAP) to contracts, hedging relationships, and other transactions affected by reference rate reform initiatives that would replace interbank offered rates, including the London Interbank Offered Rate (LIBOR).
+The FASB has issued ASU 2020-04, "Reference Rate Reform (Topic 848)".
+This standard provides optional expedients and exceptions for applying GAAP to contracts, hedging relationships, and other transactions affected by reference rate reform initiatives that would replace interbank offered rates, including the London Interbank Offered Rate ("LIBOR").
 For example, modifications of lease contracts within the scope of ASC 842 solely for changes in reference rates would be accounted for as a continuation of the existing contracts with no reassessments of the lease classification and the discount rate.
 The amendments in this ASU are effective for all entities as of March 12, 2020 through December 31, 2022.
 The Company does not currently have any contracts affected by this guidance.